GA4 Setup in 30 Minutes: Events, Conversions & Reporting (2026)

 Pros: Simple implementation, no additional tools needed Cons: Harder to maintain, requires code changes for updates

-Pros: Centralized management, version control, no code changes needed Cons: Requires GTM knowledge, additional tool to manage
+Pros: Centralized management, version control, no code changes needed for new tags Cons: Requires GTM knowledge, additional tool to manage

 | Installation Method | Best For | Complexity | Flexibility |